 The core characters worked for the Department for the Observation and Measurement of Science (codenamed ‘Doomwatch’), a highly specialised government department set up to monitor and, if possible, control major advances in science and technology which could possibly be of danger to humanity.

-The leader of the team was Dr Spencer Quist (John Paul).
+The leader of the team was the aggressive Dr Spencer Quist (John Paul).
 He was an abrasive but moral and incorruptible scientist who refused to tow the party line and had open contempt for the numerous vested interests of ambitious politicians and profit-obsessed businessmen.

 The twin mainstays of Quist’s small team of brilliant but highly unconventional field investigators were the unorthodox Dr John Ridge (Simon Oates) and the young and idealistic Tobias ‘Toby’ Wren (Robert Powell).

 The series was created by Gerry Davis and Dr Kit Pedler and had naturally evolved over time out of their private concerns with the inherent dangers posed to humankind’s future survival by unchecked scientific progress.
 The two first met when they were working on Doctor Who where they had created the Cybermen.

 United in their common interest, Davis and Pedler began building a file on new potentially questionable advances and devastating hazards, slowly compiling whole scrapbooks with examples on pesticides, defoliation, chemical and atomic waste, pollution, genetic experiment and the like.

 Prophetically many of the issues the series dealt with did indeed go on to become chillingly realised as genuine headlines over the course of years to come.